Windower/docs/_pages/addons/dressup.md

 * Refine profile system

 ## Source
-The latest information and source code for this addon can be found on [GitHub](https://github.com/Windower/Lua/tree/live/addons/DressUp).
+The latest source and information for this addon can be found on [GitHub](https://github.com/Windower/Lua/tree/live/addons/DressUp).